AlamOmnia/TestPractice/README.md

 # TestPractice
-A CRUD using ASP.NET Core and MVC for Practic.
+A CRUD using ASP.NET Core and MVC for Practice.